-Google has done it again and celebrated with an inspiring and engaging doodle.
+In 2015, Google celebrated with an inspiring and engaging doodle.

 International Women's Day (IWD), originally coined International Working Women’s Day, is marked on March 8th every year.

-The UN theme for International Women’s Day 2015 is "Make it Happen." #MakeItHappen.
+The UN theme for International Women’s Day 2016 is "Pledge for Parity." #PledgeforParity.

 Women's equality has made positive gains but the world is still unequal.

 International Women's Day celebrates the social, political and economic achievements of women while focusing world attention on areas requiring further action."